 This block hasn’t changed much throughout the decades or suffered any damage during fires and wars.
 The restoration works started in 1974, while in 1984, Vilnius University Kaunas Faculty was established here.

 The most prominent building, i.e. the former Church’s consistory, holds the Faculty’s Dean Office.
 The Renaissance detail has been preserved during restoration, i.e. the window opening, gables, carved joists.
 The restorers did well in harmonising the old architecture with the renovated buildings and their parts.
 The two buildings merged in the Eastern block have preserved the narrow Medieval street, the Romance brick and stone cellars; one of the classrooms was plastered the old way, i.e. by mixing lime and salt.
 The preserved half-timbering stairwell gives evidence that the premises belonged to German townsmen.
 The best known building of this block is the house of Napoleon with a unique Renaissance gable made famous by the legend dating back to the 19th century when Napoleon’s army ravaged the Kaunas town.
 This is the house where the French troops stored guns and gunpowder.
 As the legend goes, one rainy June night was when Napoleon himself rode to the house to check on the troops and whether they have made the storehouse secure.
 During that night, heavy lightings started, and Napoleon was forced to stay the night.
-Currently, the restored Napoleon’s house holds the Department of Lithuanian Philology, the Department of Philosophy and Cultural Studies and the Department of Finance and Accounting.
+Currently, the restored Napoleon’s house holds the Institute of Language, Literature and Translation Studies.